 Rx for gun control

-I’m on a first-name basis with my pharmicist.
-He keeps my lawfully prescribed pain killers behind the counter until I hand over my script and he taps away at his computer.
+I’m on a first-name basis with my pharmacist.
+He keeps my lawfully prescribed painkillers behind the counter until I hand over my script and he taps away at his computer.
 (He’s either running some kind of verification or finishing his electronic Solitaire game.)
 Anyway, in just a few minutes, I have my meds and am on my way.

 Having certain categories of drugs as “prescription only” makes a lot of sense.
 The world is a safer place knowing that desperate drug addicts or teens at wild parties won’t be celebrating with my “Celebrex.”

 And, it’s really not that much of a hassle for law-abiding, mentally-competent adults.
 People shouldn’t be able to look through the classified ads, visit a trade show, or pay their friends to get prescription drugs.
 Are you still with me?
 Nod your head if that makes sense.

 Why then, are products that are far more lethal than painkillers allowed to be sold through the newspapers, trade shows, and that shady-looking character’s car trunk?!
 I’m talking, of course, about guns.